1LP/firsttry/README.md

 >
 > &mdash; I'm starting a small business, Levimag.
 We will be selling magic.
 Real magic.
 Or, to be more precise, quantum mechanics.
 Each decade, humanity's understanding of quantum mechanics gets a little bit better.
 But after all these decades, have you ever felt an effect of quantum mechanics?
 >
 > &mdash; Chances are, you're one of the 7.7 billion people who have not yet had that pleasure.
-Our products are simple, with only two components: the first component, which we call the base, creates a precise 3D magnetic field.
+Our products are simple, with only two components.
+The first component, which we call the base, creates a precise 3D magnetic field.
 The second component, which we call the platform, attaches to whatever you would like to levitate.
 You heard me right: levitate.
 And to be clear, this is dynamically stable levitation.
 Stable levitation is not something you see every day because it's actually rather difficult to achieve.
 Levimag's first product line will allow you to levitate small objects anywhere, in any temperature, and anytime, without any power requirement.
 No batteries, power cord, or solar panels are included or needed.
-While many before me have created levitation, Levimag is the first business with the goal of optimizing the quantum effect known as diamagnetism for a variety of applications: academic, industrial, and of course hobbyists as well.
+This levitation is not powered by electricity, but instead by a quantum mechanical effect known as diamagnetism.
+While many before me have created levitation, Levimag is the first business with the goal of optimizing diamagnetism for a variety of applications: academic, industrial, and of course hobbyist as well.
 >
 >
 >